gt-crnch-rg/riscv-tutorial-dac-21/Remote Access for the DAC-58 RISCV tutorial.md

-## Remote Access for the MICRO-54 Vortex GPGPU tutorial
+## Remote Access for the DAC 2021 tutorial

-We have set up some temporary accounts for you to use the Vortex toolchain on the CRNCH Rogues Gallery at Georgia Tech.
-If you are interested to work with Vortex longer-term, you can request an account via our [CRNCH RG webpage](https://crnch-rg.cc.gatech.edu/request-access/).
+We have set up some temporary accounts for you to use the SystemArchitect CoreGen toolchain on the CRNCH Rogues Gallery at Georgia Tech.
+If you are interested to work with SystemArchitect longer-term, you can request an account via our [CRNCH RG webpage](https://crnch-rg.cc.gatech.edu/request-access/).

 For this tutorial you will be assigned a tutorial user number 1-60, and you will use this to login.
 The password will be shared by the tutorial organizers for the tutorial.

 To login to the CRNCH server you will use the username **dac21_user|yournumber|** to log in to **hawksbill.crnch.gatech.edu**.

 ```
-$ ssh dac21_user2@notebook.crnch.gatech.edu
+$ ssh dac21_user2@hawksbill.crnch.gatech.edu
-dac21_user2@notebook.crnch.gatech.edu's password:
+dac21_user2@hawksbill.crnch.gatech.edu's password:
 Welcome to Ubuntu 20.04.3 LTS (GNU/Linux 5.4.0-88-generic x86_64)

   System information as of Mon 18 Oct 2021 01:52:33 AM UTC